Chigzzer/FPL/README.md

 * Display player points every game into a jpg file (Done)
 * Display jpg onto website.
 (Done)
 * Create a method to select player to view their points each gameweek(Done)
-* Need to design site layout
+* Need to design site layout (done)
 * Change size of select box depending on size of screen
 * Possibly add ability to filter the select box depending on team
+* Create team page that allows users to look at their team/